Jewish Apple Cake 1Rosh Hashanah, means “Head of the Year”, in Hebrew, hence a New Year celebration.

 • Powdered sugar (optional, for dusting the top of the cake)

-1. Wash and peel apples.
+1. Wash, peel, core, and slice apples.

 2. Into a large bowl, slice apples to thin slices (use slice section of a grader, or food processor),